Gerald Boland

 Gerald Boland (25 May 1885 – 5 January 1973) was an Irish Fianna Fáil politician who served as Minister for Justice from 1939 to 1948 and 1951 to 1954, Minister for Lands from 1936 to 1939, Minister for Posts and Telegraphs from 1933 to 1936 and Government Chief Whip from 1932 to 1933.
 He served as a Senator from 1961 to 1969 and a Teachta Dála (TD) for the Roscommon constituency from 1923 to 1961.

 Boland was active during the Irish revolutionary period, fighting in both the Irish War of Independence and the Irish Civil War, the latter of which saw the death of his brother Harry Boland.
-Following the wars, Boland was amongst those who lead Republicans out of Sinn Féin and into Fianna Fáil following a split over abstentionism.
+Following the wars, Boland was among those who led Republicans out of Sinn Féin and into Fianna Fáil following a split over abstentionism.
 When Fianna Fáil came to power in 1932, Boland became a perennial member of the cabinet, most notably as Ireland's longest-serving Minister for Justice.
-Despite being socially liberal in his own views and a committed Irish republican, as Minister for Justice he was frequently asked by the government to enforce hardline policies against Irish citizens in order to prevent the Irish Republican Army from drawing the Irish state into World War II.
+Despite being socially liberal in his views and a committed Irish republican, as Minister for Justice he was frequently asked by the government to enforce hardline policies against Irish citizens to prevent the Irish Republican Army from drawing the Irish state into World War II.

 Early life

 Born in Manchester, Gerald Boland was the son of James Boland and Kate Boland (née Woods).
 He was the second child and eldest son among three sons (including Harry Boland) and two daughters of the couple.
 His family on both sides were staunch Irish Nationalists; his father had been a Fenian in his younger days, a devout follower of Charles Stewart Parnell, and later a member of the Irish Republican Brotherhood (IRB).
 His father also had ties to the Irish National Invincibles, and his association with them caused him to have to flee to New York City for a time.

 After his national school education Boland attended the O'Brien Institute in Fairview, Dublin.
 He left school at fifteen and became an apprentice fitter at Broadstone Station.
-Instead of attending to his studies to secure an engineering diploma, Boland took Irish language and history classes at night.
-In spite of this, he passed his engineering exams.
+Instead of attending his studies to secure an engineering diploma, Boland took Irish language and history classes at night.
+Despite this, he passed his engineering exams.